Lou34964/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    foreach - returns undefined
+    map - returns an array

 2. What is the difference between a function and a method?

+    functions - are standalone and belong to the global scope mathods - are object bound and belong to a object ie. arrays, strings, objects, floats, integers

 3. What is closure?

+    nested functions - the inner functions can refer to the outer functions properties(variables)

 4. Describe the four rules of the 'this' keyword.

+    Window binding - "this" points to the global(window). implicit - when a function is called by a preceding dot "this" points to the object. new - when a constructor function is called "this" points to the instance of the object. explicit - .call & .apply explicity defined.

 5. Why do we need super() in an extended class?

+    super passes the attributes of the child back to the parent.

 ## Project Set up